Impression in Optimizely Experimentation

 impressions_search_fs.png

-Verifying impressions with results export
+Verify impressions with results export

-How impressions are counted in billing
+Count impressions in billing